 If a complainant is unhappy with the conduct of the principal or the head of school, they will be offered, an informal meeting with the CEO to discuss their complaint.
-They will be offered this within 10 working days of the stage 2 complaint being received and sooner if possible.
+They will be offered this within 10 school days of the stage 2 complaint being received and sooner if possible.
 It may be appropriate for this mediation process to reach an informal resolution at this point.

 However, if mediation fails to resolve the complaint, a formal written complaint should be provided to the CEO you may find it useful to use the complaint form in Appendix 2 to this policy.
-The CEO will record the date the complaint is received and will acknowledge the complaint orally or in writing within 3 school days of its receipt.
+The CEO will record the date the complaint is received and will acknowledge the complaint orally or in writing within 5 school days of its receipt.
 The CEO will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.

 The CEO will appoint somebody to carry out an investigation.
-The investigation officer will be independent of the academy who has the necessary skills to deal with a particular type of complaint.
+The investigation officer will be an appropriate person who has the necessary skills to deal with a particular type of complaint.

 The investigating officer will interview witnesses and take statements from those involved.
 An opportunity will be given for the complainant to meet the investigating officer to provide any supplementary information.
-The complainant may be accompanied by a friend or relative as a representative.
+The complainant may be accompanied by a friend or relative as a representative, subject to the approval of the CEO.